 Kestrel TSCM Professional Software | Key Features

-Specialized resources make it particularly effective for the detection, collection, review, and analysis of potentially hostile signal activity in the ambient Radio Frequency (RF) spectrum.
+Specialized resources make it particularly effective for the detection, collection, review, and analysis of potentially hostile signal activity within the ambient Radio Frequency (RF) spectrum.

-In a modern moving target threat model, there is a strict requirement for the inclusion of highly-focused threat detection technology.
-Perhaps even more important, a powerful new methodology in the deployment of TSCM specific and operator centric feature sets that provide interoperability at the integration level.
+In a modern moving target threat model, there is a strict requirement for the inclusion of highly-focused threat detection technology that must include, illusive burst detection protocols.
+Perhaps even more important, is a powerful new methodology in the deployment of TSCM specific and operator centric feature-sets that provide interoperability at the integration level.

 Be sure to visit our monthly TSCM | SIGINT Newsletter for additional industry information.